CF DPW Updates:

 Section 1: Article !!
 "Rubbish Collection" of Chapter 30 "Solid Waste" states:

-- Tree limbs and wood must be four feet in length or less and tied in bundles.
-Wood must be free of all nails and screws.
+- Tree limbs must be four feet in length or less and tied in bundles.
+No wood will be collected.

 - No sand, dirt, sod, rocks, demolition lumber, broken concrete, asphalt, plaster, brick or any other construction material will be collected.